tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Preflight-Table-Request.md

  None.

 ## Authorization
-The `Preflight Table Request` operation does not require authorization, and ignores credentials if they are provided.
+The `Preflight Table Request` operation always executes anonymously.
+It does not require authorization, and ignores credentials if they are provided.

 > [!NOTE]
-> If you have enabled Azure Storage analytics and are logging metrics, any `Preflight Table Request` operation is logged as **AnonymousSuccess**.
+> If you have enabled Azure Storage analytics and are logging metrics, note that a call to the `Preflight Table Request` operation is logged as **AnonymousSuccess**.
+For this reason, if you view metrics in the Azure portal, you will see **AnonymousSuccess** logged for `Preflight Table Request`.
 This metric does not indicate that your private data has been compromised, but only that the `Preflight Table Request` operation succeeded with a status code of 200 (OK).

 ## Sample Request and Response
  The following example sends a preflight request for the origin www.contoso.com, with the request method set to `PUT` and the request headers set to `content-type` and `accept`.